stevencombs/retrocombs.github.io/_posts/2016/2016-08-12-fish-and-chips.md.md

 chip@pocketchip ~>
 ```

-You can now use fish to issue Terminal commands.
+You can now use fish to issue *Terminal* commands.
+Give is a shot and type:

+`
+`
 ## Make *fish* the default bash shell

 If after using fish for awhile you would like to make it the default Terminal shell, you can use the following command: